BabaYara/KFAC_PINN/README.md

 ## Usage

-The package exposes a minimal `KFAC` optimizer, utilities for constructing PINNs, PDE helper functions and a small training loop helper.
+The package exposes a `KFAC` optimizer along with utilities for constructing PINNs, PDE helper functions and a small training loop helper.
 See the notebooks in the `examples/` directory for demonstrations.

 ```python
 import jax